Linnore/GNN-Playground/README.md

 bash launch_mlflow.sh
 ```

-**Warning:** Codes in this project logs during runtime.
+**Warning:** Codes in this project log during runtime.
 If using a remote MLflow Tracking Server, please make sure the remote connection is stable during runtime.
 Otherwise, processes will be terminated due to connection failures.

 #### Push Local MLflow Experiments to MLflow Tracking Server